metal-stack/docs/docs/src/installation/deployment.md

 ### Setting Up the backup-restore-sidecar

 The backup-restore-sidecar can come up very handy when you want to add another layer of security to the metal-stack databases in your Kubernetes cluster.
 The sidecar takes backups of the metal databases in small time intervals and stores them in a blobstore of a cloud provider.
+For each database that will be backed up, a lifecycle rule is established.
+The backup mechanism is deactivated by default and must be activated by the operator.
 This way your metal-stack setup can even survive the deletion of your Kubernetes control plane cluster (including all volumes getting lost).
 After re-deploying metal-stack to another Kubernetes clusters, the databases come up with the latest backup data in a matter of seconds.

+Encryption can be enabled for the backups by providing an AES-256 encryption key.

 Checkout the [role documentation](https://github.com/metal-stack/metal-roles/tree/master/control-plane) of the individual databases to find out how to configure the sidecar properly.
 You can also try out the mechanism from the [backup-restore-sidecar](https://github.com/metal-stack/backup-restore-sidecar) repository.